 Under the Bond Agreements, the Arena Bonds are limited obligations of the Authority, payable solely from revenues received by the Authority on behalf of the City and the County.
 Revenues consist of base rental payments from the City and County, certain payments from the Warriors of up to \$7,428,000 annually from premium seating revenues, the sale of personal seat licenses by the Authority, concessionaire payments and Arena naming rights.
 If necessary to prevent default, additional premium revenues up to \$10,000,000 may be pledged to service Arena debt.
 If the revenues received from the Warriors and from Arena operations are not sufficient to cover the debt service requirements in any fiscal year, the City and the County are obligated to make up the shortfall in the base rental payments from their respective general funds.
 The County and the City each have covenanted to appropriate up to \$9,500,000 annually to cover such shortfalls in revenue; however, the City and the County are jointly and severally liable to cover such shortfall, which means that either party could have to pay up to \$19,000,000 annually in the event of default by the other party.
 The Warriors' obligation to pay up to \$7,428,000 annually ends with the termination of the current lease option in June 2019.
-However, in October 2018, an arbitrator provided an interim ruling favorable to the City and the County regarding the Warriors' ongoing contractual obligation under the License Agreement to annually reimburse the Authority for any principal balance remaining on the Arena Bonds debt obligation if the net operating revenues are not sufficient to pay scheduled debt service through the term of the debt issuance.
-The Arbitrator's interim award is not final and may be appealed to the Alameda Superior Court.
+However, in October 2018, an arbitrator provided an interim ruling favorable to the Authority (and indirectly the City and the County) regarding the Warriors' ongoing contractual obligation under the License Agreement to annually reimburse the Authority for any principal balance remaining on the Arena Bonds debt obligation if the net operating revenues are not sufficient to pay scheduled debt service through the term of the debt issuance.
+The Arbitrator's interim award was confirmed by the San Francisco Superior Court.
+However, the Warriors appealed the Superior Court decision to the First District Court of Appeal.
+The matter is being briefed and a decision is anticipated in 2020.
+In the meantime, in August 2019 the Warriors paid the first debt service installment to come due since the Superior Court ruling and it is anticipated that they will continue to do so during the appeal process.